salt-extensions/saltext-stalekey/README.md

 You could also contribute in other ways:

 * Writing blog posts
-* Posting on social media about how you used Salt+Stalekey to solve your problems, including videos
+* Posting on social media about how you used Salt + Stalekey to solve your problems, including videos
 * Giving talks at conferences
 * Publishing videos
-* Asking/answering questions in IRC, Slack, or email groups
+* Asking/answering questions in IRC, Discord or email groups

 Any of these things are super valuable to our community, and we sincerely appreciate every contribution!